elasticio/professional-services-best-practices/flow-building-questionnaire.md

  * Based on a timer - collect new records every 10 minutes
  * Based on webhooks - the third-party system initiates a request to start the process

+It would also be helpful to include information regarding the expected load, specifically the maximum number of objects that will be processed during this integration over a given period of time.

 ---
 Object A